jeffreysford2/App-Store/README.md

-# Follow The Read Dot
+# Follow The Red Dot

 PRIVACY POLICY:
 We do not store any data.